 So let's make a batch of soap using beeswax as one of the ingredients.
 And while we're working with the beeswax theme, we'll add some honey too, and use a mold technique to make the top and bottom of your soap look like a honeycomb.

-With the beeswax, you can use anywhere between 1% and 3% of your total oils.
+With the beeswax, you can use anywhere between 1 and 3 percent of your total oils.
 Be sure to include it as one of the oils in your recipe when you are calculating your recipe.

 As for the honey in the recipe, about 1 Tbs per pound of oils seems to work well.
 So for this batch, which had a bit more than 3 pounds of oils in it to make about 4.3 pounds of soap, there were:

 - 13.5 ounces coconut oil

 - 13.5 ounces beef tallow

 - 1 ounce of beeswax